January 5, 2008—Delta Stunt Kite Carves Hot Summer Breeze

 When the kite was speeding sideways, the feel was spongy but only a few centimeters of line movement were required to steer it.
 However, when way off to the left or right, much bigger movements were required to turn the kite back to the center again.
 I was never game to turn toward the ground when doing this!
 If misjudged, the kite would really hit hard.

-Gee, this Rok kite saga just continues.
-We are now onto MBK Skewer Rok number 3, in our quest to make it fly well and be reasonably easy to make.
-The bowed cross spar tensioning has caused numerous problems during construction.
-It's just very awkward for the Rok design on this small scale.
-Fiddly beyond belief.
-This time, I experimented with a dihedral design, rather than a curved bow.
+Gee, this rok kite saga just continues.
+We are now onto MBK 1-Skewer Rok number 3, in our quest to make it fly well and be reasonably easy to make.
+The bowed cross-spar tensioning has caused numerous problems during construction.
+It's just very awkward for the rok design on this small scale, being fiddly beyond belief.
+This time, I experimented with a dihedral design rather than a curved bow.

-With Aren in his pram, the 2 of us headed off to the Old Reynella reserve.
+With Aren in his pram, the two of us headed off to the Old Reynella reserve.
 The weather was warm, with a gusty breeze.
-Soon the little Rok was up, and it looked promising.
-Stability was a bit marginal though, so I went out to it and bent, yes bent, a little more dihedral angle into the rear cross spar.
+Soon the little rok was up, and it looked promising.
+Stability was a bit marginal though, so I went out to it and bent—yes, bent—a little more dihedral angle into the rear cross-spar.
 Up it went again, and I was able to let out quite a bit of flying line this time.

-Still a few problems in the fresh gusts that came through, so I slipped that fancy Prussik knot up a bit to decrease the kite's angle of attack and tried again.
-A bit better perhaps, but the kite had a tendency to nose down in lulls and fly around like a model glider.
+There were still a few problems in the fresh gusts that came through, so I slipped that fancy Prusik knot up a bit to decrease the kite's angle of attack and tried again.
+This was a bit better perhaps, but the kite had a tendency to nose down in lulls and fly around like a model glider.
 It managed to get upwind of me at one point!